 - Entity Last Name - The end of the subject line of an email which contains a record's unique Last Name.
 The entity must also be active, ‘Active Entity’ = Yes to import via name.
 Example: Subject Line Text Family Zasyatkin.
 A common last name such as Smith will not match through this method.

-Inter-Agency Email CommunicationsInter-Agency emails are not imported by default, as long as the user's have an organizational email address or have their email address excluded.
+Inter-Agency Email CommunicationsInter-Agency emails are excluded and not imported by default, as long as the user's have an organizational email address or have their email address excluded.

 To have inter-agency emails imported which are regarding a specific family, child, child location, birth parent, person or organization: